10 Easy Ways to Save Money Using Things You Already Have or Do

 Blankets can be used as makeshift tents.
 Why make a tent in a house with heat?
 Well, putting the blankets on chairs or a table and then crowding in underneath means the body heat is contained by the blankets.
 The more blankets you use, and the more people you have, the more heat that is trapped.
 Plus the kids will have a ball ‘camping’ in the living room while watching their favorite show.

 Sure, light bulbs create light, but did you know they also created heat?
-By reducing the amount of lamps that are on, you not only save electricity, you also save additional cooling expenses in the summer.
-During summer heat, try not to use light bulbs at all.
+By reducing the number of lamps that are on, you not only save electricity, you also save additional cooling expenses in the summer.
+During the summer heat, try not to use light bulbs at all.
 During the day, that will be easy, but at night it can be hard.
-Try a battery operated light that doesn’t create much heat, or go to bed early.
+Try a battery-operated light that doesn’t create much heat, or go to bed early.

 In the winter, water can be used to melt the ice on your car.
 Just heat it up and take it out (don’t get the water too hot or your windows might crack).
 Hot water can be used to melt thick ice so you can scrap it off of sidewalks or walkways (add a little salt or alcohol to keep it from refreezing).
 And hot water can be used to make a soothing tea for those cold winter nights when you curl up with a favorite book or TV series.
 A hot bath with baking soda or Epsom salt and lavender can soothe that dry cracked skin we all get from the dry heat in the winter.
 And using cool water to rinse dishes reduces the amount of electricity that is used to heat the hot water.